cunha-leo/cunha-leo/README.md

 <ul>
   <li>🎓 Graduate in Systems Analysis and Development.</li>
-  <li>📊 Postgraduate in Data Science and AI from Faculdade Líbanio (with a theoretical focus, exploring concepts and tools).</li>
+  <li>📊 Postgraduate in Data Science and AI from Faculty Líbano (with a theoretical focus, exploring concepts and tools).</li>
   <li>🚀 Always studying and learning about emerging technologies like Low-Code, Data, and AI.</li>
   <li>🖥️ Turning ideas into code since 2019!</li>
 </ul>